youyanggu/covid19_projections/about.md

 Every day, raw daily projections for all 50 US states and select international countries will be uploaded [here](https://github.com/youyanggu/covid19_projections/tree/master/projections).
 Because the model factors in new data on a daily basis, it will be more accurate over time as more data becomes available.
 We are currently in the process of submitting our findings for peer review, but due to the current circumstances we are prioritizing the public release of our research.

-While we attempt our best to ensure accuracy and precision, no model is perfect, so we urge everyone to use caution when interpreting these projections.

 Feel free to reach out to me on Twitter via [@youyanggu](https://twitter.com/youyanggu) with any questions/insights/feedback.
 You can also find me [on LinkedIn](https://www.linkedin.com/in/youyanggu/).

 ## Assumptions